sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

 <center>{% include image.html url="https://github.com/sdeck51/sdeck51.github.io/raw/master/images/inceptionArchitecture.png" description="GoogleNet Inception v3 . [cite]" size="900" %}</center>

-This is the actual model file, which includes every layer that makes up inception v3, the connects to and from each layer, as well as the pretrained weights and biases.
-What we're going to do is load this into our program and classify with it fairly quickly.
+This is the model file that includes each layer, the connections to and from the layers, the weights of those connections, and the biases of each of the nodes.
+What we are going to do is load this into our program and classify with it.

 ##### cropped_panda.jpg
 <center>{% include image.html url="https://github.com/sdeck51/sdeck51.github.io/raw/master/images/cropped_panda.jpg" description="GoogleNet Inception v3 . [cite]" size="300" %}</center>
-This is a pretty cute panda that's included to use for classify.
-One of the included classes in the model is giant pandas so we can use this to see how much it thinks this image is a panda.
+This is a pretty cute panda that is included to use for classification.
+One of the classes in the model is giant pandas, so we can use this image to see if our classifier works.

 ##### imagenet_2012_challenge_label_map_proto.pbtxt